SENTENCING GUIDELINES IN THE CROWN COURT AND MAGISTRATES’ COURT

-How do Judges decide on sentence?
+How do Judges decide on sentence IN THE CRIMINAL COURTS?

 Most offences have Sentencing Guidelines produced by the Sentencing Council which assist Judges and Magistrates in calculating the correct sentence in a variety of circumstances.
 This enables them to identify the correct range of sentencing options available.
 Courts must follow sentencing guidelines unless they conclude that it would not be in the interests of justice to do so.